 Despite urban soils being present in most parts of the UK, less is known about its biodiversity and its role in supporting ecosystem services than some of the most remote areas in the world.

 The £1.8 million project is one of 14 projects announced today as part of the Natural Environment Research Council’s (NERC) £24 million new tranche of highlight topics, which all focus on the most pressing research and societal issues in the environmental sciences.

-Leading the project is Dr Alex Dumbrell, a molecular soil ecologist from our School of Biological Sciences, who will be working alongside colleagues at Essex as well as scientists at Cranfield and Abertay universities.
+Leading the project is Dr Alex Dumbrell, a molecular soil ecologist from our School of Life Sciences (formerly the School of Biological Sciences), who will be working alongside colleagues at Essex as well as scientists at Cranfield and Abertay universities.

 The project will focus on a large-scale and major urbanisation area that exists across the East of England between London and Colchester, which can offer a window into the future of other urban areas within the UK.